Goals and Strategies

 MADD's goal is to protect our country's youth from the dangers of underage drinking.
 Today, one in three 8th graders drinks alcohol, and teen alcohol use kills about 5,000 people each year, more than all illegal drugs combined.

 MADD has already seen success in this area.
-MADD has saved 27,000 young lives through passage of groundbreaking public health laws.
-In 2010, 26.3 percent of 12 to 20 year olds had a drink in the previous month, down over five percent from the year before (as measured by the Substance Abuse and Mental Health Services Administration).
-Understanding that parents are the number one influence on kids' decisions about alcohol, MADD created The Power of Parents, It's Your Influence, offering research-proven strategies to help parents keep their children safe from the dangers of underage drinking.
+MADD has saved over 27,000 young lives through the 21 minimum drinking age law.
+In 2012 (the last year for which we have data), 24.3 percent of 12 to 20 year olds had a drink in the previous month, down by about 11 percent from 2009 (as measured by the Substance Abuse and Mental Health Services Administration).
+Understanding that parents are the number one influence on kids' decisions about alcohol, MADD created The Power of Parents, offering research-proven strategies to help parents keep their children safe from the dangers of underage drinking.
 This program, in combination with other efforts, will help reduce the number of underage drinkers.